ashleysally00/ashley-rice-ux-portfolio/penelopes-secret-pages.md

 ---

 ### My Role
-I designed the structure and wrote all copy for this section of the author website.
+I wrote the poems and designed the structure and copy for this section of the author website.
 I organized the hidden poetry pages into a cohesive hub, added internal navigation for discoverability, and aligned tone, visuals, and layout with the Penelope J. Miller book series.
 I also optimized titles and internal links for search visibility and Pinterest engagement.